 Because case briefing can be time consuming and difficult, especially when you are beginning, you may be tempted to use commercially prepared case briefs.
 By all means, resist the temptation.
-The primary benefit of a case brief comes from preparCh.
-8 procedural and substantive aspects of a case.
+The primary benefit of a case brief comes from preparing it.
+The process of writing a brief forces you to exercise your analytic skills and to dig into all the procedural and substantive aspects of a case.
 Simply reading a canned brief will not provide this valuable exercise.
 Moreover, you cannot be sure that the canned brief is accurate or focuses on the same aspects of the case as your professor.
 Besides, canned briefs are not available for most of the cases you will have to read when you are a lawyer!